suculent/thinx-firmware-esp8266/README.md

 An Arduino/ESP8266 library to wrap client for OTA updates and RTM (Remote Things Management) based on THiNX platform.

 # Usage

+Warning, contains embedded WiFiManager.
+If you have one in Arduino libraries, delete WiFiManager folder in this repository and change "" to <> around WiFiManager in #include inside THiNXLib.h.

 ## Include

 ```c